kirelagin/django-headcrumbs/README.md

 What's that?
 -------------

-Breadcrumbs let users visiting your website see where exactly they are located and how to get back.
-That's somwthing like “Back” button but even more powerfull.
-Anyway, I suppose you came here because you are looking for breadcrumbs and you know why do you need it.
+Breadcrumbs let users visiting your website see where exactly they are now and how to get back.
+That's something like “Back” button but even more powerfull.
+Anyway, I suppose you came here because you are looking for breadcrumbs and you know why you need it.

 Why did I start a new project?
 Well the answer is rather obvious:
-I needed breadcrumbs and couldn't find a good enough solution (see bottom of this page).
+I needed breadcrumbs and couldn't find a good enough solution (see bottom of this file).

 How to use
 -----------